-Dr Cristina Alexe is partner of a Romanian law office having over 20 years of experience in legal matters as member of the Bucharest Bar and the Romanian Bar Association.
+Dr Cristina Alexe is partner of a Romanian law office having over 20 years of experience in legal matters as member of the Bucharest Bar.
 Her practice focuses on international arbitration, advising on matters of international law, contract law, cross-border jurisdiction and assisting clients in arbitration proceedings in front of Romanian and international courts of arbitration under various rules (ICC, VIAC, UNCITRAL, ICSID and CICA CCIR).
-Her arbitration experience is doubled by strong knowledge and continued practice as a transactional lawyer in M&A/privatisation, banking and finance, real estate and project finance areas.
+Her arbitration experience is doubled by strong knowledge and continued practise as a transactional lawyer in M&A/privatisation, banking and finance, real estate and project finance areas.

-She is listed on the Vienna International Arbitration Centre (VIAC) list of arbitration practitioners and with the Court of Arbitration of the Romanian-German Chamber of Commerce and Industry.
+She is listed on the Vienna International Arbitration Centre (VIAC) list of arbitration practitioners, the Shenzen Court of International Arbitration (SCIA), Georgian Dispute Resolution Centre (DRC) and with the AHK International Court of Arbitration (Romanian-German Chamber of Commerce).

 Dr Cristina Alexe is a fellow with the Chartered Institute of Arbitrators.